lamosty/spin-bike-rpm-meter/README.md

 ## Big picture

 RPM meter is not very useful on its own.
-My plan is to create an open source UI for spin bikes (in React, Redux and other front-end goodiess) with a simple API.
-This library is only the "driver" for the bigger project, delivering the information about pedalling.
+My plan is to create an open source UI for spin bikes (in React, Redux and other front-end goodies) with a simple API.
+This library is only the "driver" for the bigger project, delivering the information about pedaling.